As you may have read in the equestrian press, we have taken over the management & updating of passports issued by the Gypsy Cob Society.

 GYPSY COB/ GYPSY COB SOCIETY - CHANGE OF OWNERSHIP

 Please send your passport to the address below together with a covering letter stating your details, any changes to your horse - i.e colt, now gelded, microchip ETC. We must be informed of where you purchased your horse from and will require the full name and address of your seller plus any other relevant information.
 If your horse has been microchipped subsequent to it's issue, we will need to see proof of implantation.
-We also require 3 clear photos (4 x 4 approx) one showing the horse's face.
+We also require 3 clear photos (10cm x 12cm approx or 4 inches by 5 inches) one showing the horse's face.
 The horse must be recognisable from the photos.
 The photos do not need to be on photographic paper.
 The current fee is £25 inclusive of 2nd class ordinary post.
-If you want it returned to you by recorded delivery send a stamped addressed envelope with £2.50 worth of stamps attached or add £3.50 to the fee.
+If you want it returned to you by recorded delivery send a stamped addressed envelope with £2.75 worth of stamps attached or add £3.50 to the fee.
 Please do not send an SAE with the Post Office gold sticker stamp as these are only valid for 2 days.
 Cheques to be made out to BLHS.
 We now accept paypal- email for details.
 We will return your updated/renewed passport by Recorded Delivery.
-Make sure you are happy with your photo as it will form part of your new passport.
-Your old passport will be refurbished / brought up to date.
+Make sure you are happy with your photo as it will form part of your refurbished GCS passport.
+Your passport will be brought up to current standards.

-If there is anything you do not understand our if you have questions, please contact us and we will be pleased to help you.
+If there is anything you do not understand or if you have questions, please contact us and we will be pleased to help you.

 We will be pleased to supply you with an identity passport so long as the following are carried out: